 The benefit of belt-drive motors is that the motor is offset away from sawdust and thus lasts longer.
 They thus require less preventive maintenance than direct-drive systems.
 You just have to check the belts for wear and tear, and ensure it has the right tension.

-While there are different types of belts for table saws, Poly-V belts are a better choice as they are more effective and safer than others.
+While there are different types of belts for circular saws, Poly-V belts are a better choice as they are more effective and safer than others.
 Other options available are regular v or wedge belts which are used with traditional saws.
 While they are good, they don’t have the extra factor Poly-V belts have.

 These accessories help you use your table saw for various applications: